 Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging or active illumination, is permitted from Jan.
 1-Dec.
 31. From Sept.
 1-Dec.
-31, to hunt coyote on private land, hunters or landowners must notify a local Natural Resources Police Officer or District Office and provide the hunter's name, landowner's name and hunting location during working hours.
+31, hunting coyotes at night is only permitted on private property with written consent of the landowner.